camunda/camunda-docs-manual/content/introduction/telemetry.md

 }
 ```

+### Logger

+A telemetry logger exists that logs details for the information that is sent or problems when the data is sent when the telemetry is enabled.
+For further informaion check the [Logging]({{< ref "/user-guide/logging.md" >}}) page in the User Guide.

 ### Limitations in Collected Information

 In certain scenarios, some of the information will not be retrieved due to limitations of the implementation.